 Cane Creek featured on every expert rider's shopping list when the original DB Coil came out, so can this new Kitsuma shock deliver the same kind of performance leap?

-With four easily-accessible tuning dials, Kitsuma is Cane Creek’s latest generation Double Barrel shock, hand built in North Carolina and available in either air or coil sprung guises.
+With four easily-accessible tuning dials, Kitsuma is Cane Creek’s latest generation Double Barrel shock, hand built in North Carolina and available in either air or coil sprung guises – and we’d rate it as one of the best shock upgrade options on the market.
 Fox and Öhlins both offer similar damping architecture with independent compression and rebound circuits in top end shocks, Kitsuma differs by delivering tool-free adjustment over a bigger range, along with a unique Climb Switch feature.

 Substantial oil volume circulates inside the shock between adjustable valves on both damping circuits, rather than flowing back and forth across an internal piston.
 This means totally independent tuning in each direction, so tweaking rebound won’t affect compression damping and vice versa.
 The new design uses big ‘guitar dials’ that are easy to see (on my bike anyway) with a huge range of damping tunability – there’s actually twice the effect on certain parameters over its predecessor.
 This also means riders up to 130kg won’t need a retune.